digitalbutter/cmx/README.md

 By default, the cache will refresh every 3 hrs or so, however when a new campaign is created the cache is automatically refreshed when you return to the list view.

 Also, Campaign Monitor requires a plain HTML and TXT file to load the campaign information from, therefore there is a secondary cache folder in the assets directory which will briefly create these files while the CM API is creating the campaign.
-This needs to be assessable from to the web for CM to download the campaign.
+This needs to be accessable from to the web for CM to download the campaign.
 They're deleted automatically after the campaign draft is created.

 ## Things to add